SEO & Digital Marketing

 AI engines cross-check multiple sources before citing businesses.

-When your website says one thing, your LinkedIn says another, and your directory listings contradict both, AI lacks confidence in what’s true.
+When your website says one thing, your LinkedIn says another, and your directory listings contradict both, AI lacks confidence in what's true.
+Inconsistency signals unreliability.
+AI won't cite sources it can't verify.

 Mistake 4: Keyword stuffing